 Overall Verdict and Price

-While I don’t particularly like the single trigger and pistol grip, the Mossberg Silver Reserve II Side-by-side is still a good buy for a price of $800 to $850.
-Given I haven’t missed a single clay using the 28-gauge model, I’d definitely be glad to bring this side-by-side in the field for some shooting.
+While I don’t particularly like the single trigger and pistol grip, the Mossberg Silver Reserve II Side-by-Side is still a good buy for a price of $800 to $850.
+Given I haven’t missed a single clay using the 28-gauge model, I’ll be glad to bring this side-by-side in the field for some shooting.

-Take a closer look at the 12-gauge Mossberg Silver Reserve II Side-by-side in this video:
+Take a closer look at the 12-gauge Mossberg Silver Reserve II Side-by-Side in this video from GunPowderReign:

-For a reasonable price, I’d definitely recommend the Mossberg Silver Reserve II Side-by-side.
-While it’s not actually an heirloom shotgun, this hunting gun surely shoots and looks great!
+If you’re looking for the best shotgun for the money, Mossberg Silver Reserve II Side-by-Side is a good recommendation.
+It’s not an heirloom shotgun, but this hunting gun surely shoots and looks great!

-Editor’s Note – This post was originally published in September 2015 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on March 6, 2017, and has been updated for quality and relevancy.